videoDAC/livepeer-broadcaster/README.md

 # `simple-streaming-server`

-`simple-streaming-server` is an application for streaming content, running on a computer.
+`simple-streaming-server` is an application for streaming content, running on a computer / server.

 The streaming content must be Video + Audio, and can be either live streaming content (e.g. from camera and microphone), or pre-recorded streaming content (e.g. from a file on disk).

 It uses Livepeer's open-source software, and does not cost any cryptocurrency or require any awareness of blockchain.
+All software used in this guide is open-source.

 ## What does it do?